Cwanyo/TaxiReview/README.md

 # Taxi Review

-This hybrid mobile application is a part of the Hybrid Mobile Development (CS 4404) project that created by Assumption University student.
+This hybrid mobile application is a part of the Hybrid Mobile Development (CS 4404) project that created by Assumption University students.

 # How to run this project